qdrant/landing_page/qdrant-landing/content/documentation/frameworks/portable.md

 # Portable

 [Portable](https://portable.io/) is an ELT platform that builds connectors on-demand for data teams.
-It enables connecting applications to your data warehouse with no code
+It enables connecting applications to your data warehouse with no code.

 You can avail the [Qdrant connector](https://portable.io/connectors/qdrant) to build data pipelines from your collections.